CARe-maps/CARe_experiments/README.md

 ```

 ## Experiment
-Finally, the OpenMask3D experiment with the introduced replanning strategies can be exucuted by
+Finally, the OpenMask3D experiment with the introduced replanning strategies can be executed by
 ```
 python evaluate_mp3d_top_category.py
 python evaluate_mp3d_top_confidence.py